AbimbolaBukola/LITA_CLASS_PROJECT/README.md

 =RIGHT( text, number_character).
 The Right function also has two arguments, =MID( text, start-number, number_character).
 The MID function has three arguments
 Note: text means the particular text details, start_number is the character you want to start from while Number_character is the number of characters you are looking for.
+###VLOOKUP FUNCTION AND CELL REFERENCING
+####VLOOKUP
+This is an Excel function for bringing an exact match.
+It has four arguments, three of the arguments are mandatory and one is optional.
+=VLOOKUP( lookup_value, Table_array,Column_index_num, Range_lookup) note the Range_lookup is the optinal argument.
+Note: lookup_value this is the column that is common on both tables,
+      Table_array is the table that has what you want to return something from i.e whatever you are looking for, Column_index_Num is asking what position the column you want to fetch from your table array, Range_lookup ( Exact, approximate) False gives you the exact match.
+####CELL REFERENCING
+This is how you want Excel to treat what you are referencing.
+It implies how you result moves from with the actual cell you are fitting into.
+There are two types of cell referencing ( Absolute and Relative).
+Absolute Referencing: This is a way of locking your cell so that it doesn't change